tyedge/holbertonschool-machine_learning/math/0x01-plotting/README.md

-This project covers the basics of data visualization with matplotlib
+This repository contains the plotting project files.